As virus lockdown eases, Italy ponders what went wrong

 By March 2, the Superior Institute of Health recommended Alzano and nearby Nembro be sealed off like the Lodi towns.
 But political authorities never implemented that recommendation, allowing the infection to spread for a second week until all of Lombardy was locked down March 7.

-Asked why he didn’t seal off Bergamo sooner, Premier Giuseppe Conte argued that Lombardy’s regional government could have done so on its own.
-Lombardy’s governor, Atillio Fontana, said if there was a mistake, ‘’it was made by both.
+Asked why he didn’t seal off Bergamo province sooner, Premier Giuseppe Conte argued that Lombardy’s regional government could have done so on its own.
+Lombardy’s governor, Attilio Fontana, said if there was a mistake, ‘’it was made by both.
 I don’t think that there was blame in this situation.’’

 Lombardy has one-sixth of Italy’s 60 million people and is the most densely populated region, home to the business capital in Milan and the country’s industrial heartland.
 Lombardy also has more people over 65 than any other region, as well as 20% of Italy’s nursing homes, a demographic time bomb for COVID-19 infections.

 “Clearly, with the benefit of hindsight, we should have done a total shutdown in Lombardy, everyone at home and no one moves,” said Andrea Crisanti, a microbiologist and virologist advising Veneto’s regional government.
-But he acknowledged how hard that was, given Lombardy’s outsize role in Italy’s economy, which even before the pandemic was heading toward recession.
+But he acknowledged how hard that was, given Lombardy’s outsize role in Italy’s economy.

 “Probably for political reasons, it wasn’t done,” he told reporters.

-Unions and mayors of some of Lombardy’s hardest hit cities now say the country’s main industrial lobby group, Confindustria, put enormous pressure on authorities to resist production shutdowns on the grounds that the economic cost would be too great in a region responsible for 21% of Italy’s GDP.
+Unions and mayors of some of Lombardy’s hardest-hit cities now say the country’s main industrial lobby group, Confindustria, put enormous pressure on authorities to resist production shutdowns, claiming the economic cost would be too great in a region responsible for 21% of Italy’s GDP.

 On Feb.
 28, a week into Italy’s outbreak and well after more than 100 cases had been registered in Bergamo, the province’s branch of Confindustria launched a social media campaign aimed at reassuring skittish investors.
 It insisted the outbreak was no worse than elsewhere and that production in provincial steel mills and other industries were unaffected.
-The lobbying group also launched its own campaign in the larger Lombard region.

 Even after the national government locked down all of Lombardy March 7, it allowed factories to stay open, sparking strikes from workers worried that their health was being sacrificed.

-Note: A previous version of this story corrected the spelling of Attilio Fontana’s first name.